nkh/bash-rd/README.md

 # DESCRIPTION

-*rd* is displays data in another terminal, on another computer, in a web page.
+*rd* displays data in another terminal, on another computer, in a web page.

 *rd* is the client, it sends data to a server.